SafnetCo2/python-p4-building-post-patch-delete-api/README.md

 Users
 GET /users

-## Open Postman.
-Create a new GET request.
+# Create a new GET request.
 Set the URL to http://127.0.0.1:5000/users.
 Send the request and view the response.

-POST /users
-## Open Postman.
-Create a new POST request.
+# Create a new POST request.
 Set the URL to http://127.0.0.1:5000/users.
 In the Body tab, select raw and JSON, then add: json